Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Two-loop computation via bootstrap

 where $f^{(2)}(\epsilon)=-2 \zeta_{2}-2 \zeta_{3} \epsilon-2 \zeta_{4} \epsilon^{2}$.
 The finite remainder function ${\cal R}$ has the nice collinear behavior

-where as mentioned in the introduction, the remainder of the three-point FF with $q^2=0$ is a pure number.
+where as mentioned in the introduction, the remainder of the three-point lightlike FF is a transcendental number.

-We first apply the IR and collinear constraints at the symbol level as in \eqref{eq:symF4}, and we are able to reduce the number of free parameters to $43$.
-Then we consider the master integrals at the function level.
-It is sufficient to compute the integrals numerically with high precision, using \cite{Chicherin:2020oor}, as well as the packages DiffExp \cite{Hidding:2020ytt} or AMFlow \cite{Liu:2022chg}.
-We find the IR and collinear constraints at the function level can fix further $22$ parameters.
+To simplify the calculation, we can consider the ``symbol" of MIs, which was introduced to the study of the two-loop six-gluon amplitude \cite{Goncharov:2010jf} and will significantly simplify the transcendental functions by mapping them into tensor products of function arguments, for simple examples: ${\cal S}(\log (x)) = x, {\cal S}({\rm Li}_2(x)) = -(1-x) \otimes x$.
+Substituting the MI symbol results into our ansatz \eqref{eq:F2loopAnsatz}, we obtain an $\epsilon$-expansion form of the FF \footnote{Since the FF is uniformly transcendental, the tensor degree at a given order in $\epsilon$-expansion is fixed, \emph{e.g.}~the finite order has degree $k=4$.}:

+where $w_I$ are rational functions of kinematic variables and are called symbol \emph{letters}, and $\alpha_I(c)$ are linear combinations of $c_{a,i}$ in \eqref{eq:ansatz2loop} (up to the factor $B$).
+There are 31 independent letters for the MIs we consider and we review them in Appendix~\ref{app:symbolletter}.
+We point out that the symbol may miss some terms containing transcendental numbers.
+Such terms can be recovered by considering further the FF at function-level; see Appendix~\ref{app:numericalDDCI} for further discussion and checks.

-Remarkably, it turns out that the remaining $21$ degrees of freedom all contribute to ${\cal O}(\epsilon)$ order.
+We summarize the parameters after each constraint in Table~\ref{tab:masterbootstrap}.
+Remarkably, the remaining $21$ parameters after collinear constraint all contribute to ${\cal O}(\epsilon)$ order.
 These terms can be safely ignored if one is only interested in up to the finite order of the two-loop FF.
-In other words, the two-loop finite remainder is uniquely fixed by the IR and collinear constraints.

-As important cross-checks, we have also applied a spanning set of $D$-dimensional unitarity cuts \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc} and find full consistency with the bootstrap result.
-This not only verifies the ansatz we made but also fixes the coefficients of the remaining $21$ degrees of freedom at ${\cal O}(\epsilon)$ order.
+In other words, the two-loop finite remainder can be uniquely fixed by the IR and collinear constraints.
+To complete and cross-check the result, we also apply a spanning set of $D$-dimensional unitarity cuts \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc} which verify the bootstrap result.

-We summarize the parameters after each constraint in Table~\ref{tab:masterbootstrap}.
-All master coefficients are small rational numbers (up to the factor $B$).